Poetry Prompts

 -

 Think about a time when listening carefully caused you to change your mind.
-Write a poem about that experience.
-(One way to write this poem is to begin with a statement of your initial belief and end with your current belief.
-As you move from the first line to the last, try to transcribe your thoughts as you processed the new information and changed your thinking.)
+Write about that experience.
+One way to write this poem is to begin with a statement of your initial belief and end with your current belief.
+As you move from the first line to the last, try to transcribe your thoughts as you processed the new information and changed your thinking.

 -